BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 News
 ------
 <div style="width: 800px; height: 400px; overflow-y: scroll;">
+      <p style="margin-bottom: 0.4em;"> <b>Sep 2022:</b> I will be moving from UMass Amherst to University of California San Diego to complete my remaining PhD at Halıcıoğlu Data Science Institute. </p>

     <p style="margin-bottom: 0.4em;"> <b>May 2022:</b> This summer, I will be starting as a research intern at <a href="https://www.sra.samsung.com/"> Samsung Research America </a> where I will be working with <a href="https://www.sra.samsung.com/digital-health/"> Digital Health Lab </a>. </p>
   <p style="margin-bottom: 0.4em;"> <b>Dec 2021:</b> Our recent and ongoing work on Addiction Computing Technologies was covered by <a href="https://bit.ly/3zNigTP">UMass Press</a>. </p>
   <p style="margin-bottom: 0.4em;"> <b>Aug 2021:</b> Accepted to Yale's <a href="http://www.innovationtoimpact.com/">Innovation to Impact program</a>. </p>